XiaoquanHi/web/_pages/about.md

 Research Interests
 ======

 My primary research interests focus on leveraging stochastic modeling, optimization, and reinforcement learning to support decisions making in healthcare and public service operations.
-In particular, my work has focused on (i) modeling dynamic systems that involve non-conventional service providers, (ii) developing flexible algorithms tailored to the decision problem’s structure, and (iii) bridging the gap between current practice and optimized decision-making through community-engaged research.
+In particular, my work has focused on
+  - modeling dynamic systems that involve non-conventional service providers
+  - developing flexible algorithms tailored to the decision problem’s structure
+  - bridging the gap between current practice and optimized decision-making through community-engaged research.
 By leveraging these tools, I aim to understand the intricacies of real-world systems and provide actionable solutions that enhance long-term outcomes.

 Upcoming Talks
 ------